Finalet/Elegant-Emoji-Picker/README.md

 ### Offering a custom set of emojis

 If you want to provide your own list of emojis to users, implement the `emojiPicker(_: loadEmojiSections : withConfiguration : withLocalization)` delegate method and return an array of sections containing emojis `[EmojiSection]`.
-You can use a static method `ElegantEmojiPicker.getAllEmoji()` to retrieve all existing emojis to use in your collection.
+You can use a static method `ElegantEmojiPicker.getAllEmoji()` to retrieve all existing emojis or `ElegantEmojiPicker.getDefaultEmojiSections()` to get all emojis categorized by default sections.

 `EmojiSection` one section containing emojis, like "Smileys & Emotion" or "People & Body".
 - `title` Displayed section title